Wilhelm Röntgen: Later life and death

 With the inflation following World War I, Röntgen fell into bankruptcy, spending his final years at his country home in Weilheim.

 Röntgen died of colorectal cancer on 10 February 1923 in Munich at the age of 77.
-In keeping with his will, his personal and scientific correspondence—with few exceptions—were destroyed upon his death.
+In keeping with his will, his personal and scientific correspondence, with few exceptions, were destroyed upon his death.
+His will included numerous benefactions, including to his hometown of Lennep and the Physical Institute of the University of Würzburg.